sabi-31/My_Perfect_Arch-linux/README.md

 ### 5. Encryption
 Now we will encrypt the root partition with luks2.
 > When we use luks to encrypt our drive with a password or a key, what it does is create a header.
 This header is what actually encrypts and decrypts the drive.
-The password encrypts only the header.
+The password is saved in a 'keyslot', which unlocks only the header.
 This is different that plain encryption, where the password is used to encrypt the entire disk.
 This allows a greater flexibility when creating and managing passwords and keys.
-We can also have multiple passwords and keys created that unlock the header.
+We can also have multiple 'keyslots' created that can unlock the header.

 > One downside of this approach is that if our header ever gets corrupted, we lose the ability to unlock our entire drive.
 To account for this, we will also backup our drive header further in the guide, so that it can be restored if the need arises.